ultral/ultral.github.io/it/ansible-testing-en.md

 * There were a bunch of ASAP tasks.
 * It was ok do not write the documentation.
-* They didn't have enough knowledge about ansible.
+* They didn't have enough knowledge about Ansible.
 * Maybe, there were some Full Stack Overflow Developers - it was ok to copy-paste a solution from the StackOverflow.
 * There was lack communication.

 The reasons were well known.
 There was nothing special.
 It was a standard process.
 IaC was behaving like code: it was becoming outdated, it had to be maintained & actualized.

-### Day № 109: Ok, we have.
+### Day № 109: Ok, we have the problem.
 What's next?

 ![Ansible refactoring](assets/at_road_to_success.png?raw=true "Ansible refactoring")